kirlf/CSP/Different/DSP/FB.md

 ## Down-sampling and Up-sampling

-In the process of applying parallel filters, we willy-nilly increase the number of samples, and accordingly, the playback frequency and the size of the file being processed.
+We willy-nilly increase the number of samples in the process of applying parallel filters, and therefore the playback frequency and the size of the file being increased.
 In order to avoid such consequences, two mirror procedures are applied:

 1. The operation of "down-sampling" by factor N describes the process of keeping every N-th sample discarding the rest.